omarthamri/TinderSwipingAnimation/README.md

         .tinderSwipingStyle(titleColor: .red, subtitleColor: .red, titleFont: .largeTitle, subtitleFont: .largeTitle)
 ```
 If you want to change the orientation of the text inside your card you can use options with the key orientation. we got two orientations options ```.horizontal``` and ```.vertical```.
 By default the text orientation inside the card is ```.vertical```.
 You can also use options with the key ```backgroundColor``` to change the background color of the card.
+By default the background color of the card is white.
 ```
 TinderSwipingAnimation(
                     cards: cards,